 How To Set Up And Use WordPress Permalinks

-A permalink is the permanent URL to your individual posts, categories and other taxonomies (a way to group things together) like archives.
+A permalink is the permanent URL to your individual WordPress posts, categories and other taxonomies (a way to organize things together) like archives.

 Permalinks make the URL pointing to each post on your site permanent, hence a permalink.

-Permalinks – Why Do You Need To Use Them?
+Permalinks – Why Do We Need To Use Them?

-WordPress is not only great for SEO out of the box, but the SEO aspect can be further finetuned using excellent SEO plugins.
+WordPress is not only great for SEO out of the box, but the SEO aspect can be further fine tuned using excellent SEO plugins.

-This will bring up the Permalink Settings screen …
+This brings up the Permalink Settings screen …

-Common Permalink Settings
+Permalinks - Common Settings

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …

-(Set up your permalink settings to create search engine-friendly URLs)
+Set up your permalink settings to create search engine-friendly URLs

 If you use the custom permalink structure shown in the example above, your URL would look something like this: